cehfisher/cehfisher.github.io/content/blog/aria/index.md

 Technically, each example conveys the same semantics, but the big difference is the ARIA only version requires us to define the functionality of the button role with additional code, while the HTML versions work right out of the box for browsers that support the </span><code><span class="s2">&lt;button&gt;</span></code><span class="s1"> element.* When we combine the powers of HTML and ARIA as shown in the last example, we provide additional information about the button’s purpose.

 <i>*Note: since the <code>&lt;button&gt;</code> element was introduced in HTML4, I can reasonably speculate that it is fully supported by the latest versions of all the major browsers and will play nicely with most ATs.
 However, the same cannot be said of all of the newer HTML5 elements and attributes.
-To check for browser compliance, I often reference websites such as <a href="https://www.html5accessibility.com">HTML5 Accessibility</a>, <a href="https://caniuse.com">Can I Use</a>, or W3C’s list of <a href="https://www.w3.org/TR/html-aria">ARIA in HTML attributes</a> before making my choice of whether I can use HTML or ARIA elements for a particular pattern.
+To check for browser compliance, I often reference websites such as <a href="https://www.html5accessibility.com" target="_blank" rel="noopener noreferrer">HTML5 Accessibility</a>, <a href="https://caniuse.com" target="_blank" rel="noopener noreferrer">Can I Use</a>, or W3C’s list of <a href="https://www.w3.org/TR/html-aria" target="_blank" rel="noopener noreferrer">ARIA in HTML attributes</a> before making my choice of whether I can use HTML or ARIA elements for a particular pattern.
 I will go into this topic a bit deeper in a follow-up blog post on ARIA.</i>

 Accessibility experts and users of ATs all have differing opinions on the subject of ARIA vs HTML and will probably be discussing this topic for a very long time.
 These discussions are great in a theoretical world, where a developer focused on accessibility would have full control of the markup, styling, and functionality of a website or app.
 But the reality is often more complex.